TribThapa/SenseApp/README.md

 # Intimacy Never Sounded So Good

-## This repository contains reseach outputs that inform ways to improve advertising performance and understand human responses.
+### This repository informs ways to improve advertising performance and translate human responses to marketing.

 ## Sources